-The Hay on Wye Walking Festival is back.
-We warmly invite you to join us from Friday 12th to Sunday 14th October to enjoy our lush countryside, stunning hills and to step into our beautiful town of independent shops, a proudly chain-store free destination.
+The Hay on Wye Walking Festival is a celebration of two-footed fun in and around the beautiful border town of Hay on Wye.
+We warmly invite you to join us from Thursday 10th to Sunday 13th October 2019 to enjoy our lush countryside, stunning hills and to step into our beautiful town of independent shops, a proudly chain-store free destination.

-We kick off with a night walk on Friday and our walks programme over Saturday and Sunday is broad ranging in terms of geography and interest.
-With twenty walks in all, there is something for all abilities and interests – all day in the hills, town walks, historical walks and even an exciting opportunity to try the ancient way of walking with pack ponies.
+Our walks programme, spread over four days, is broad ranging in terms of geography and interest.
+There is something for all abilities and interests – all day in the hills, town walks, historical walks, a chance to learn from experts and exclusive access to paths and sites not normally open to the public.

 Walks are graded according to difficulty and are led by experienced walk leaders, all of whom know and love the area covered and have themselves been traversing the area for many years.
 Perched on the Wales-England border on the edge of the Brecon Beacons National Park, Hay on Wye is blessed with a wonderful mosaic of landscapes which is not only scenically stunning but also steeped in the stories of those who have lived, fought, worked or travelled through the area over the millennia.